 NARHS serves its students well, providing official and unofficial transcripts as appropriate.
 When a student graduates, NARHS will send the first six official transcript for free.
 After that, there is a $10 charge.

 Once you are actually enrolled in NARHS, and once your records have been transferred from your previous schools, then NARHS will become the permanent repository for your school records.

 From these records, we will serve you in the years to come as you direct us to send them to employers, colleges, the military, etc.

 NARHS was founded and incorporated in 1989, establishing the school under Maine’s Department of Education Guidelines and has been serving independent study students ever since.

-- FROM PREVIOUS HIGH SCHOOL ATTENDANCE If you have existing credits from previous schools, we suggest the following next step: If you have a copy of your latest transcript, FAX that to NARHS at 1-509-965-3909 attention: Becky Meinzinger, or scan and email it to firstname.lastname@example.org.
+If you have existing credits from previous schools, we suggest the following next step: request a transcript evaluation at http://www.narhs.com/node/219.
+You will need to request official transcripts from all institutions you would like included in the review.
 Include contact information so we can call or email you with the results following an evaluation of your current credits.
 If you do not have a copy of your high school transcript, call the high school and ask them for a copy to be sent to you and/or NARHS at TRANSCRIPT EVALUATION 14 S. 6th Ave.
 Yakima, WA 98902

 Yes, there can be a work-study program designed just for you.
 If you are an adult, and have a work history, we may be able to reach into your work experience and reconstruct high school credits.